lynkos/algae-detection/README.md

       <div align="center"><img alt="Camera Settings" src="src/assets/esp32/config.png"></div>
    </details>

-10. Disconnect from the current network and reconnect to your WiFi in order to reset ESP32 (so the settings take effect) and connect to the AP
+10. Disconnect from the current network and reconnect to your WiFi in order to reset ESP32 and connect to the AP

 > [!TIP]
 > If the error screen says it's unable to make a connection, try rebooting the ESP32 first (you can do so manually by pressing the 'Reset' button).
 It'll wait 30 seconds for a connection (configurable).